San Juan RanchEight-Month Ranching Apprenticeship in the San Luis Valley of Colorado

 - Work closely with your mentors daily, adding independent tasks as skills and ability allow.
 Maintain high work quality standards even when working independently.

-- Receive a stipend of approximately $700 a month.
+- Receive a stipend of approximately $800 a month, plus room and partial board.

 - Learn a tremendous amount about yourself, your strengths and weaknesses, how a small-scale resilient agriculture operation works, and if a career in agriculture is really for you.

-Stipend: The monthly stipend is determined each year, based on available funding; it is typically around $700 take-home pay.
+Stipend: The monthly stipend is determined each year, based on available funding; it is typically around $800/month take-home pay, but may be increased based on experience.
 This is paid at the end of each month, and can be directly deposited to your bank.
 The stipend may or may not cover monthly expenses for the apprentice based on his or her needs and lifestyle.
 The position does not allow time for a second job, so the apprentice should consider his or her budgetary needs before applying to this position.

-Housing: Apprentice housing takes a few different forms, including classic Silver Streak trailers on site at the ranch or rented housing nearby.
+Housing: Apprentice housing takes a few different forms, including classic trailers on site at the ranch or the family farmhouse located approximately 20 minutes from Headquarters.
 Housing location is dependent on season and the location of cattle.
 Heat and water are included in housing and are not additional expenses for the apprentice – though we do ask that you be conscientious of your energy use.
 Please note: housing can be provided only for the apprentice.
 Pets, spouses, significant others, and/or children cannot be accommodated on the ranch.
+Internet is provided at the ranch house and is also accessible in the Blue Lagoon trailer.

-Time Off: The apprentice will have one fixed day off a week.
-If an apprentice needs additional days for specific activities, he or she should let the mentors know as soon as possible.
+Time Off: The apprentice will have one day off a week.
+If an apprentice needs additional days for specific activities, medical appointments, etc. he or she should let the mentors know as soon as possible.
 Additional days off cannot be guaranteed.
 Be aware that the ranch and the herd dictate workflow over the course of the apprenticeship.
+It is usually possible to take consecutive days off once or twice during the season, but this needs to be planned well in advance to accommodate the ranch calendar.